 Respondent Attorney General of California has commanded that private organizations turn over lists of their supporters to the government as a condition of its engaging in charitable fundraising, an activity that this Court has repeatedly held is entitled to the highest level of First Amendment protection.
 There is no evidence or even suggestion that these organizations, Americans for Prosperity Foundation and the Thomas More Law Center, both 501(c)(3) groups, have engaged in any illegal activity.
-Nor is there any evidence that this compelled disclosure is necessary for the Attorney General to enforce California's legitimate regulation of charities; indeed, other than Florida and New York, no other state in the nation compels charities like AFP and the Center to turn this private information over to the government.2 Instead, when other states want this information, they go through ordinary constitutional channels by seeking a warrant.
+Nor is there any evidence that this compelled disclosure is necessary for the Attorney General to enforce California's legitimate regulation of charities; indeed, other than Florida and New York, no other state in the nation compels charities like AFP and the Center to turn this private information over to the government.2 Instead, when other states want this information, they go through ordinary constitutional channels by seeking a subpoena.

 1 No party counsel authored any of this brief, and no party, party counsel, or person other than Amicus or its counsel paid for brief preparation and submission.
 The parties consented to the filing of this brief.
-Timely notice was provided the parties.

 Despite the experience of the 47 states that successfully regulate charitable solicitation without demanding unfettered access to the private details of charities' associations with their donors, the Ninth Circuit upheld the Attorney General's sweeping intrusion into AFP's and the Center's private association with its donors.
-In doing so, the Ninth Circuit ignored wide swaths of this Court's precedent, creating multiple conflicts with this Court and other circuits that merit this Court's review.

-Most troublingly, the Ninth Circuit's ruling expands the scope of this Court's campaign-finance-disclosure jurisprudence beyond its historical limits of speech related to political campaigns.
+In doing so, the Ninth Circuit expanded the scope of this Court's campaign-finance-disclosure jurisprudence beyond its historical limits of speech related to political campaigns.
 As this case shows, that expansion sweeps in a vast amount of protected First Amendment activity that has nothing to do with political campaigns.
 This activity also poses none of the concerns that this Court has identified as justifying the diminished protection this Court has often afforded to campaign financing.
 Whether or not the disparate treatment of campaign finance can be justified on its own merits, this Court should not allow that jurisprudence to rob other categories of First Amendment activity of their rightful protection.

 2 See Br.
 Amicus Curiae Charles M. Watkins Supp.
-Appellant at 7 n.2, Ctr. for Competitive Politics v.
+Appellant at 7 n.2, Ctr. for Competitive Pol. v.
 Harris, 784 F.3d 1307 (9th Cir.
 2014).